 Major Meetings and Seminars

-The proceedings of the Seminar have been compiled under the title, Indian Economy and Polity, and are available in mimeo form.
+The proceedings of the School have been compiled under the title, Indian Economy and Polity, and are available in mimeo form.